• Skip to primary navigation

 • ×

-German Glühwein - (German Mulled Red Wine)
+German Glühwein - German Mulled Wine (Red)

-Published on December 15, 2021 ᛫ Updated on December 15, 2021 by Chef Markus Mueller
+Published on December 15, 2021 ᛫ Updated on April 2, 2025 by Chef Markus

 This German mulled wine is a classic Christmas beverage.
 Perfect for serving at dinner parties during the holiday season, enjoyed while wrapping presents, or simply on a cold day.
 This particular German glühwein recipe is spiced with cinnamon, oranges, cloves, and black tea.
 It's guaranteed to get you into the holiday spirit, and make your home smell like Christmas!